gesslar/glpu/README.md

 * This mudlib requires that the driver be compiled with `-DPACKAGE_UIDS=OFF`
 * All original documentation, licenses, copyright information has been moved to `/ARCHIVE`.
 * The first user to login will become admin.
-This is due to the existence of `/adm/etc/new_install` file.
-This file is removed following the creation of the first user.
+This is due to the absence of `/adm/etc/first_user` file.
+This file is created following the creation of the first user.
+* Default in-game configurations are found in `/adm/etc/default.json`.
+You may provide overrides or new values in `/adm/etc/config.json`, does not exist by default, nor does it get watched by git.

 ## Runtime Config File ##
 A sample config file has been supplied in `/adm/etc/config.mud`.
 You will want to configure the following to get the game up and running: